 Items used to determine appraised value:

-Unlike conventional loans, which can be used to buy dilapidated and rundown buildings in need of repair, FHA loans will only be approved for homes that meet a certain standard for living, regardless of the appraised value.
+Unlike conventional loans, which can be used to buy dilapidated and rundown buildings that need repair, FHA loans will only be approved for homes that meet a certain standard of living, regardless of the appraised value.

 These standards are called HUD (Housing and Urban Development) minimum property standards and mainly concern health, safety, and general structural considerations.